 E. Gadd's life work was that of studying ghosts for he found them to be incredibly fascinating subjects; he wondered how they existed on the earth and why these particular ghosts had not moved onto the spirit world.
 That was the basis of his research anyway.
 To make capturing ghosts easier, he had spent some time developing the Poltergust 3000; a handy method of capturing the once-invincible.
-These were then put through the most advanced containment equipment in his lab: the Ghost Portrificationizer in which he was able to turn these captured ghosts, obtained in various parts of the Mushroom World and study at leisure.
+These were then put through the most advanced containment equipment in his lab: the Ghost Portrificationizer, in which he was able to turn these captured ghosts, obtained in various parts of the Mushroom World, into paintings to study at leisure.
 All went swimmingly except when he caught Boolossus which did not greatly amuse their leader King Boo.
-He decided to exact revenge and released every single Portrait Ghost; all of E. Gadd's work!
-And then, he had the most delicious idea of capturing the hated Mario Bros. within a ghostly mansion, one after the other, he wasn't particularly bothered by the order.
+He decided to exact revenge and released every single Portrait Ghost: all of E. Gadd's work!
+And then, he had the most delicious idea of capturing the hated Mario Bros. within a ghostly mansion; one after the other, he wasn't particularly bothered by the order.

 The baby named Chauncey wandered over him holding a rattle and wearing too devious a grin for a baby.
 The hairs on the back of Luigi's neck immediately stood on end.